erkac/f5-demo-lab/F5-CLI/README.md

 * Install the ssh public key to F5 Shell.
 * The script will ask you for the root password.
-* the ssh keys can be also insalled using DO:
+* the ssh keys can be also installed using DO:
 ```json
  "root": {
      "class": "User",